ceph/ceph/doc/man/8/radosgw-admin.rst

 .. option:: --date=yyyy-mm-dd

+   The date needed for some commands

+.. option:: --start-date=yyyy-mm-dd

+   The start date needed for some commands

+.. option:: --end-date=yyyy-mm-dd

-   The date need for some commands
+   The end date needed for some commands

 .. option:: --os-user=group:name